Marijuana Growing & Seed Germination

 Nutrients in General

-For the healthy development of a plant a number of nutrients are indispensable.
-The following elements are necessary: carbon, hydrogen, oxygen, nitrogen, phosphorus, sulphur, potassium, calcium, magnesium, iron, manganese, copper, zinc, molybdenum,
+For the healthy development of a plant, a number of nutrients are indispensable.
+The following elements are necessary: carbon, hydrogen, oxygen, nitrogen, phosphorus, sulfur, potassium, calcium, magnesium, iron, manganese, copper, zinc, molybdenum,

 attached to 1 particle of oxygen).
 These matters have already been explained.

-This nutrient is especially important in the humidity regulation.
+This nutrient is especially important in humidity regulation.
 With a potassium deficiency, symptoms of burning occur. (see page 10).
 With too much potassium there will be a shortage of calcium and magnesium. (see Ca and Mg).
-During the flower period the plant requires more potassium.
+During the flowering period, the plant requires more potassium.

-growth stagnate, but this has never been established with the cultivation.
+growth stagnate, but this has never been established with cultivation.